StudyLTCovid.com

 The important things are:

 • Stay close to the lamp.
-Bumping into the little "bump" in the center of the lamp is a nice and painless reminder.
+Bumping into the little "bump" in the center of the lamp is a nice and painless reminder, now and then.
+But no need to keep one's forehead glued to the "bump."

 • Do a little slow, left to right motion during the 10 minutes of intervention.

-• To do this for the head, simply face the thing at forehead level and comfortable go left to right for at least 5 of the 10 minutes.
+• To do this for the head, simply face the thing at forehead level, and comfortably go left to right for at least 5 of the 10 minutes.

 I think the best way to get a feel for this is to watch: